audacity/audacity/README.txt

 5. Compilation instructions

 First you must download wxWidgets.
-Audacity 2.1.1 requires wxWidgets 3.0.2
+Audacity 2.1.2 requires wxWidgets 3.0.x, preferably 3.0.2, which can be obtained from:
-from:

    http://www.wxWidgets.org/ .

-The libsndfile library is also required and is included in Audacity obtained from SVN.
+The libsndfile library is also required and is included in Audacity obtained from GitHub.

-CMake ( http://www.cmake.org/ ) is required to build the local copy of libsoxr (Audacity's default resampling library) unless you install libsoxr-dev and use that system library.
+CMake ( http://www.cmake.org/ ) is required to build the local copy of the libsoxr resampling library used by Audacity, unless you install libsoxr-dev and use that system library.

 Installation of other libraries is optional, see: